Garrett96/docusite/README.md

 ## Password Protection Disclosure Statement

-The password protection honestly isn't great but it *does* work to guard the main contents of pages.
-It's definitely not suitable for anything related to national security or trade secrets.
-It will probably keep a nosey neighbor away from your secret recepie though.
+The password protection guards the main contents of pages.
+The option is there to keep anyone anywhere from being able to read everything, which is good enough for most use cases.
+It's not suitable for anything related to national security or corporate trade secrets, but it works.